On the geometry of positive cones in finitely generated groups: Groups acting on trees

-Every finitely generated subgroup of a free group is quasi-convex, and therefore, by \cite[Theorem 4.8]{HruskaWise}, $H$ has {\it bounded packing}, meaning that for every $D$ there is some number $N=N(D)$ such that for any collection of $g_1H,\dots, g_N H$ of $N$ distinct cosets of $H$, we have that there are at least two separated by a distance at least of $D$.
+Every finitely generated subgroup of a free group is {\em quasi-convex} (geodesically, not with respect to the order $\prec$), therefore by \cite[Theorem 4.8]{HruskaWise} we get that $H$ has {\it bounded packing}, meaning that for every $D$ there is some number $N=N(D)$ such that for any collection $g_1H,\dots, g_N H$ of $N$ distinct cosets of $H$, there are at least two of them separated by a distance of at least $D$.